-Comparable distributable cash flow
+Comparable distributable cash flow and comparable distributable cash flow per common share

 We believe comparable distributable cash flow is a useful supplemental measure of performance that defines cash available to common shareholders before capital allocation.
-Comparable distributable cash flow is defined as comparable funds generated from operations less distributions to non-controlling interests and maintenance capital expenditures.
+Comparable distributable cash flow is defined as comparable funds generated from operations less preferred share dividends, distributions to non-controlling interests and maintenance capital expenditures.
 Maintenance capital expenditures are expenditures incurred to maintain our operating capacity, asset integrity and reliability, and include amounts attributable to our proportionate share of maintenance capital expenditures on our equity investments.

 Although we deduct maintenance capital expenditures in determining comparable distributable cash flow, we have the ability to recover the majority of these costs in Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines and Liquids Pipelines.
-As such, our presentation of comparable distributable cash flow also illustrates the impact of excluding recoverable maintenance capital expenditures from its calculation.
+As such, our presentation of comparable distributable cash flow and comparable distributable cash flow per common share also illustrates the impact of excluding recoverable maintenance capital expenditures from their respective calculations.